 - Code42 doesn't support backing up NAS on Windows.
 This is due to an operating system-level restriction built into Windows.

 - A NAS device can stop backing up on a Mac if the device fails to mount properly.
-To remedy the problem, see External drive stops backing up on Mac.
+To remedy the problem, see External drive stops backing up on Mac (CrashPlan for Small Business).

 - On Mac and Linux, the Code42 app can only back up files stored on a NAS when the file verification scan runs.
 The Code42 app doesn't support real-time backup on network-attached drives.
 The Code42 app backs up real-time file changes only on the device where the Code42 app is installed.